Best Cat Trees & Towers 2026

 Cat trees are not optional furniture.
 For indoor cats, vertical space is the single most important environmental feature after the litter box.
-A cat that can climb, perch, and observe from height shows measurably lower stress, fewer behavior problems, and better physical condition than a cat confined to floor level.
-Veterinarians and feline behaviorists agree on almost nothing β they agree on this.
+A cat that can climb, perch, and observe from height shows measurably lower stress, fewer behavior problems, and better physical condition than a cat confined to floor level - a need that holds across every breed in our cat guides.
+Veterinarians and feline behaviorists agree on almost nothing - they agree on this.

 Why cats need vertical space: Cats evolved as both predator and prey.
 Height provides safety from threats, hunting visibility, and territorial confidence.
 A cat without vertical access in the home shows the same stress markers as a cat confined to a small cage.
 This is true even for older, less active cats.